Skip to Content

 WHERE TO EAT IN CHIANG MAI

-If you’re looking for great local eateries, then you can check out our article on must-eat restaurants and street food stalls in Chiang Mai.
+If you’re looking for great local eateries, then you can check out our article on must-try restaurants and street food stalls in Chiang Mai.
 Listed below are four of our favorites, but be sure to click through to the full article for more pictures and information.
+It includes many plant-based restaurants as well.

 Where to Eat in Chiang Mai, Thailand